What is ransomware?

 Two common types of ransomware

 The two most common types of ransomware are ransomlock and cryptolocker.
 Ransomlock takes control of the computer screen by locking them while the cryptolocker encrypts users’ data including images, videos etc. The files are encrypted with a public key and once the victim pay the ransom, a corresponding session key is given to the user to decrypt the data.

 Here are our top tips to defend against ransomware

 - Do not click pop up ads.

-If see an attractive pop-up ads claiming to be an antivirus/anti-malware software, don’t click on it.
-Sometimes, you may see messages in the ads that says, “your system is infected, or “FBI warnings: your system is be used for illegal activities”.
-Never click on such ads and your next step should be to close your web browser.
-Do not click on the links or buttons inside the pop-up, do not even try to close the ads, which may trigger the ransomware installation script.
+If you see an attractive pop-up ads claiming to be an antivirus/anti-malware software, don’t click on it.
+Sometimes, you may see messages in the ads that say, “your system is infected, or “FBI warnings: your system is be used for illegal activities”.
+Never click on such ads.
+When you come across such should immediately exit the webpage and remove cookies of that site.
+Avoid clicking on the links or buttons inside the pop-up, do not even try to close the ads, which may trigger the ransomware installation script.